Vietnam and Cambodia Overland Tour

 Day 2 - Saigon - (Ho Chi Minh) city tour

-Day tour of some of the City’s sites including the bustling Ben Thanh Market, the sobering, albeit fascinating, War Remnants Museum, picturesque Jade Emperor Pagoda and Saigon’s own Notre Dame Cathedral.
+Day tour of some of the City’s sites including the bustling Ben Thanh Market, the sobering, albeit fascinating, War Remnants Museum, picturesque Jade Emperor Pagoda and Saigon’s very own Notre Dame Cathedral.

 Overnight: Saigon Transport: Minibus, Walk, Meals: B, L,